8 years 3 months

-Obviously we have only guessed his age.
-He is an adult in his early years - still loves to chase & play, especially with his foster brothers!
+We have only guessed his age.
+He is an adult in his early-mid years - still loves to chase & play, especially with his foster brothers!
+He's a terror when you're changing the sheets!

-For his safety and your own peace of mind, Mike should be an indoor-only cat.
-He didn't show much desire to be outside in the first few months he was in foster care but later he showed an interest in getting outside, so a secure cat enclosure would be a wonderful bonus for him.
-But an enriched household (with cat towers, scratchers & plenty of toys), some good window seats & views of outside perhaps with a screen door or window to look through & sniff the breeze, and lots of attention might be adequate.
-He does not like to be alone at all.
+For his safety and your own peace of mind, Mike must be an indoor-only cat.
+(His pale nose makes it very susceptible to skin cancer.)
+He does love being outside so a secure cat enclosure would be a wonderful bonus for him.
+Or teach him to walk on a lead!
+But an enriched household (with cat towers, scratchers & plenty of toys), some good window seats & views of outside with a screen door or window to look through & sniff the breeze, and lots of attention might be adequate.

 Located in Yanchep.

-Mike has been vet-checked and is very healthy.
-He was tested for FIV and Leukaemia since he was a street cat and is Negative on both counts.
-He is being fed on high quality foods and is currently on a weight reduction diet.
+Mike has been vet-checked, chipped, vaccinated and sterilised.
+He was tested for FIV and Feline Leukaemia since he was a street cat and is Negative on both counts.
+He is being fed a high-quality food and has embarked upon a successful weight reduction diet.
+We will ask the adoptive family to continue feeding the same food.

 1. Message me.